-Tense meetings with world leaders await Obama in Asia
+Obama, China ratify climate agreements

 Story highlights

-In meetings with Chinese President Xi Jinping on Saturday, Obama was expected to finalize a much-heralded plan to reduce carbon emissions, part of a larger global agreement sealed in Paris last year.
-The cooperation on climate was a breakthrough in US-China relations when it was announced in 2014, seen as part of Obama's larger mission to take decisive steps on curbing global warming.

-Obama made an early effort to court the Chinese leader, inviting him for talks in the scorching desert outside Palm Springs, California, shortly after Xi took office.
-The climate agreement has been the chief accomplishment of their relationship.
+Because the US plan was termed an "executive agreement," the White House says Obama did not require Senate approval for ratification.

+"I believe that history will judge today's efforts as pivotal," Obama said after he and Xi formally submitted their nations' plans.

-But in other areas, Washington and Beijing remain firmly at odds, including over the rising Asian power's territorial grabs in the South China Sea, its engagement in cyber warfare, a monetary policy often unwelcome in the West and longstanding concerns over human rights abuses.
+In talks with Xi after the announcement, Obama raised areas where Washington and Beijing remain firmly at odds, including over the rising Asian power's territorial grabs in the South China Sea, its engagement in cyber warfare, a monetary policy often unwelcome in the West and longstanding concerns over human rights abuses.

+"We will have candid conversations about some of those differences, issues like human rights, or cyber, or maritime," Obama said.
+"I am absolutely committed to ensuring not only that this is a productive meeting but that we are also setting the stage so that the next US administration comes in with a relationship that is on a strong and productive footing."

 Obama's aides insist China is a success story for the administration, but acknowledge the persistent differences between the countries.
 They said those divergences would be covered in Obama's talks with Xi, as they have for the past several years.